 Checking for holes in your ducts can significantly affect your heating and cooling systems.
 Look for holes, tears and other signs of leaking ducts and seal them using mastic or metal tape.
 In typical houses, about 20% of the air that moves through the duct system is lost due to leaks, holes and poorly connected ducts, according to Energy Star.
 Learn how to improve your home’s duct system.

 On simple upgrade for a more energy-efficient home is to replace light fixtures and traditional incandescent bulbs.
 While compact fluorescent lights and LEDs are more expensive, their efficiency and longevity cost you less down the road.

 What’s easier than flipping a light switch?
 A 75-watt light bulb left on for a few hours a day can total roughly two percent of your monthly electricity bill.
 Get in the habit off always turning off the lights when leaving a room.

 Just like light switches, always remember to unplug any battery chargers or power adapters when not in use.

 Decrease Water Usage

 We often forget how big of a role water plays in our lives.
-The Environmental Protection Agency (EPA) recently reported an average American family uses 300 gallons of water each day.
+The Environmental Protection Agency recently reported that the average American family uses 300 gallons of water each day.
 So what can you do?
 Do little things to cut costs like not letting water run when it is not necessary and scraping dishes instead of rinsing them before loading in the dishwasher.
 Wait until there is a full load before running your dishwasher and use the air-dry option if available.
 According to Petro’s energy savings tips, you can use nearly 5,000 more gallons of water a year if you hand wash your dishes.
 Let dishes air dry to save even more energy.